So you're babysitting and the kids have finally gone off to bed. What do you do now?

 If you've got homework due tomorrow, now is likely the only chance that you'll have to get it done.
-You likely came straight after school to babysitting, and you'll just want to go to bed as soon as you get home.
+If you came straight after school to babysitting, and you'll probably just want to go to bed as soon as you get home.

 Even if it's a Friday night, it's a great idea to use your babysitting downtime to finish your homework.
 That way you'll have your entire weekend free for more fun activities!